DeskX11/DeskX/README.md

 ## How to get best performance?

 Fast data transfer depends on two factors: the size of the transmitted packet and the transfer rate.
 To reduce the size of the batch, you can try changing the `--compression` parameter up.
+It also helps to reduce the size of the package by creating a color picker that captures the desktop background and interface elements.
+To create a palette on the server side, you need to run dxs with `--cmd=palette`.
 To reduce transmission latency, you can try changing the data transfer protocol for both screen and events (according to my observations, the best option is `--screen=TCP` and `--events=UDP`).
 Also, the speed of the transmission channel plays an important role; it is recommended to use a router with a gigabit LAN.
 As a last resort, you can also try to disable unnecessary effects such as window shadows.

 ## How to get the best picture quality?